 Personal information we obtain during the application process is private and confidential.
-We will not disclose such information to other persons or organizations without your written authorization, except to the extent necessary to conduct our business, or as permitted or required by law.
-We do not sell your personal information and it is only used to evaluate your producer application and maintain appointment records.
+We will not disclose such information to other persons or organizations without your written authorization, except to the extent necessary to conduct our business, processing related to your appointment, or as permitted or required by law.
+For additional information, please see the Sammons Financial Group, Inc. Privacy Policy at this link.